-We show uncertainty evolution for SDLCS.
-We demonstrate this for a cartpole system with softwalls (see [13] for more details).
+We demonstrate uncertainty propagation for a cartpole system with softwalls (see [9] for more details).
 Here we consider both k_1 and k_2 follows uniform distributions where upper bound of uniform distribution for k_1 and k_2 is 14, 12, respectively, and the lower bound is 5 for both k_1 and k_2 .
-In this experiment, we do not run any controller: we simply propagate SDLCS given uncertain parameters in order to show how the SDLCS behaves.
+In this experiment, we do not apply any controller: we simply propagate SDLCS given uncertain parameters in order to show how the SDLCS behaves.